Drexel Co-op

 Co-op allows our College of Arts and Sciences students to explore career options and acquire skills while building an impressive résumé before graduation.
 Students can also explore specialized options such as research, entrepreneurship or international co-ops.
 While co-op roles can be both paid and unpaid, students who participate in the program typically receive higher starting salaries post-graduation than graduates of other schools.

-The Steinbright Career Development Center fully supports students throughout the co-op process as they apply to, prepare for, and interview for placements.
+The Steinbright Career Development Center fully supports students throughout the co-op process.

 Co-op is NOT an internship